Politics of climate change: Multilateral

+In 2025 the agreement of the European Union and China about joint climate action is considered as very important for uphold multilateralism and global governance on climate issues.
+The agreement came at time of global instability, tensions and withdrawal of the Donald Trump government from the Paris agreement.

-Regional, National and sub national
+Regional, national and sub-national

 Policies to reduce GHG emissions are set by either national or sub national jurisdictions, or at regional level in the case of the European Union.
 Much of the emission reduction policies that have been put into place have been beyond those required by international agreements.
 Examples include the introduction of a carbon price by some individual US states, or Costa Rica reaching 99% electrical power generation by renewables in the 2010s.

-Actual decisions to reduce emissions or deploy clean technologies are mostly not made by governments themselves, but by individuals, businesses and other organisations.
+Actual decisions to reduce emissions or deploy clean technologies are mostly not made by governments themselves, but by individuals, businesses and other organizations.
 Yet it is national and local governments that set policies to encourage climate friendly activity.
-Broadly these policies can be divided into four types: firstly, the implementation of a carbon price mechanism and other financial incentives; secondly prescriptive regulations, for example mandating that a certain percentage of electricity generation must be from renewables; thirdly, direct government spending on climate friendly activity or research; and fourthly, approaches based on information sharing, education and encouraging voluntary climate friendly behaviour.
+Broadly these policies can be divided into four types: firstly, the implementation of a carbon price mechanism and other financial incentives; secondly prescriptive regulations, for example mandating that a certain percentage of electricity generation must be from renewables; thirdly, direct government spending on climate friendly activity or research; and fourthly, approaches based on information sharing, education and encouraging voluntary climate friendly behavior.
 Local politics is sometimes combined with air pollution, for example the politics of creating low emission zones in cities may also aim to reduce carbon emissions from road transport.